wltechblog/p2pftp/README.md

 A service providing secure and reliable P2P file transfers and chat

 ## Features
+- Web or CLI interfaces!
 - Peer-to-peer file transfer over WebRTC data channels
 - Secure token-based authentication
 - Text chat between peers
 - Mobile-first responsive design (NOTE: Android browsers tend to kill webrtc connections when you switch away, so may not be reliable there!)
 - Real-time transfer progress indication
 - Direct end-to-end encrypted, peer-to-peer communication (no server involvement once connected)
+- Works through typical NAT situations

 ## What it isn't

 - A fully anonymous tool, unless you're using through a vpn, tor, etc that makes all your traffic anonymous. webrtc signaling reveals the public IPs of both endpoints, and webrtc support over VPN is not ubiquitous.
 - A robust chat app with emojis and such
 - Gluten free
+- Able to deal with complex, multi-layered NAT or VPNs that don't play well with WebRTC

 ## Motivations